 The Reference Collection contains fact books, atlases, encyclopedias, dictionaries, almanacs, and bibliographies, as well as general and specific information tools.
 MSFRIC policy restricts circulation of reference materials to use in-house.

-The Reference Desk is staffed by librarians to answer your questions and provide information about Air University, the Air Force, MSFRIC collections, the on-line catalog (*.mil only), resources and services.
+The Reference Desk is staffed by librarians to answer your questions and provide information about Air University, the Air Force, MSFRIC collections, resources and services.
 The Reference Desk is staffed during all hours of operation and is located near the main entrance on the first floor.

 You may want to ask reference questions or verify facts.
 For more information, call the Reference Desk at 334-953-2888 or e-mail us.
 We'll be happy to assist you.